USF-CS245-Fall2025/project02-massivemotion-she30/README.md

 star_velocity_y = 0
 ✔ Missing Javadoc (Professor Requirement)
 Some methods still need Javadoc-style comments.
-I will add them in the source files as required.
+I will add them in the source files as required.This must be done inside the directory that contains MassiveMotion.java, ListFactory.java, and all list implementation files.